Bolivia battles Chile at UN's top court for sea access

 'An old debt'

-While its transport costs are estimated to be 31 percent higher than the continental average, he said.
+Its transport costs are estimated to be 31 percent higher than the continental average, Veltze said.

 "More than a century has passed since the Chilean invasion of Bolivia's coast... an act of aggression that resulted in territorial dismemberment and the painful loss of sovereign access to the sea."